janboone/department/opendag.md

 * Economics analyzes the allocation of scarce resources
 * Economists know the price of everything and the value of nothing
 * both are relevant in health care
+* "financial considerations should play no role in health care"

 why worry?
 ----------